yeutterg/automator-workflows/README.md

 [Automator](https://macosxautomation.com/automator/) is an application bundled with MacOS that allows you to save time by automating repetitive, time-consuming tasks.

+This page details services I've developed that you can install and use on your own Mac.

 Some examples include:
 * Splitting and combining PDFs
 * Batch resizing images